trbaxter/Old-Projects/README.md

 <h2>Scientific Papers</h2>

-- Published conference proceedings I worked on as an undergraduate student.
+- Published conference proceedings I worked on as a lead physics research assistant during my time as an undergrad.